dvershinin/ngx_dynamic_etag/README.md

 Another worthy thing to mention is that it makes little to no sense applying dynamic `ETag` on a page that changes on each reload.
-E.g. I found I wasn't using the dynamic `ETag` with benefits, because of `<?= antispambot(get_option('admin_email')) ?>`, in my Wordpress theme's `header.php`, since in this function:
+E.g. I found I wasn't using the dynamic `ETag` with benefits, because of `<?= antispambot(get_option('admin_email')) ?>`, in my WordPress theme's `header.php`, since in this function:

 > the selection is random and changes each time the function is called